-The Centre for Business and Society's Response to COVID-19
+The Centre for Business and Society's response to COVID-19

-In addition to the serious implications for people's health and the healthcare services, coronavirus (COVID-19) is having a significant impact on factors affecting businesses and society.
+In addition to the serious implications for people's health and the healthcare services, COVID-19 is having a significant impact on factors affecting businesses and society.
 Our researchers at the Centre for Business in Society have been exploring these impacts and sharing their expert thoughts on a variety of topics affecting us all in these unprecedented times.

 On this page, you will find a collection of articles and blogs written by our experts to help you understand and prepare for what is happening in the world around us and what we can be doing in response.

 This CBiS newsletter focuses on what the centre has delivered during lockdown, including successes for research, funding and the delivery of postgraduate training.